 The transmitted symbols $x^*_1,\ldots,x^*_n$ are drawn from a constellation set $\mathcal{S}$ of size $M$.
-Our results apply to an arbitrary constellation set, including the $M$-PSK constellation and the $M$-QAM constellation.
+Our results apply to an arbitrary constellation set, including the $M$-PSK and $M$-QAM constellations.
 In particular, the key quantity that plays a crucial role in our analysis is the minimum distance of $\mathcal{S}$ defined as

-Intuitively, the minimum distance $d_{\mathrm{min}}$ affects the ``hardness'' of the detection problem: a larger $d_{\mathrm{min}}$ implies that the symbols are separated further from each other and hence easier to distinguish and detect.
+Intuitively, it affects the ``hardness'' of the detection problem: a larger $d_{\mathrm{min}}$ implies that the symbols are separated further from each other and hence easier to distinguish and detect.